 We're Here for You.

-We know that families often feel like you’re on an island and alone in this battle, with no time to breathe or process all the things happening through this journey.
-At Lighthouse, we want to be a community of care, support, and encouragement to your family in this storm.
+We know that families often feel like they are on an island and alone in this battle, with no time to breathe or process all the things happening through this journey.
+At Lighthouse, we want to be a community of people who care for and encourage your family.

-These resources have been created with you in mind.
 To offer a hand of support during the storm, our online resources offer a wealth of information, comfort, expertise, advice, and personal stories designed to inspire anyone who may be experiencing childhood cancer — or wondering how they can help those who are.
-All available resources we offer, including The Lighthouse Podcast and Perspectives Blog, can be found here.

 THE LIGHTHOUSE PODCAST

 "Self-Care for Moms" | Karen Stubbs talks about the role that guilt plays in parenting and how to test if it's truly something you should feel guilty about.
 She shares some self-care advice from a mom with a child with an ongoing terminal disease.